Arabella: Milwaukee, 1907

 Believes Girl Whose Body Was Found Yesterday Died at Her Own Hands – but, Position of the Corpse, as Well as Fact That They Can’t Find Cork to Acid Bottle, Leads Him to Ask Questions.

+Where did Arabella Jahn die?
 Was it at the spot where her body was found in the grass, across the road from the Country club, yesterday morning?
+Or, after she died elsewhere, was her body carried there and left to be found by the chance passer?
+G. W. Crane, caddy-master at the Country club, who found the dead girl, believes the latter.

 NO SIGNS OF STRUGGLE.